Share On Social!

 In the next few years, Latinos face a 142% rise in cancer rates.

-Latinos also experience cancer differently—from genetics to healthcare access to survivorship.
+Latinos also experience cancer differently — from genetics to healthcare access to survivorship.

 That’s why Dr. Amelie Ramirez, director of Salud America! and the Institute for Health Promotion Research at UT Health San Antonio, partnered with the Mays Cancer Center to create the Advancing the Science of Cancer in Latinos (ASCL) biennial conference.
 Read the proceedings from the 2018 and 2020 ASCL Conferences.

 The 2022 ASCL Conference on Feb.
-23-25, 2022, in San Antonio, Texas, welcomed over 250 prominent researchers, physicians, healthcare professionals, patient advocates, and students from across the globe to address cancer health disparities among Latinos.
+23-25, 2022, in San Antonio, Texas, welcomed over 250 prominent researchers, physicians, healthcare professionals, patient supporters, and students from across the globe to address cancer health differences among Latinos.
 Conference sponsors included major supporters Genentech and Bristol Myers Squibb; contributors Gilead Sciences and Novartis; donors Adaptive, Pfizer, and AstraZeneca; and exhibitors Caris, Pfizer, AstraZeneca, Sobi NA, Texas Society of Clinical Oncology, Regeneron, Genentech, Bristol Myers Squibb, Bayer, Immudex, National Alliance for Hispanic Health, and Merck & Co.
 Inc.

 Quick Link